shanmugapriyacp/sms_api/README.md

 pymysql

+Tests:
-test.py file used to post to the apis present in services folder
+/sms_api/service/test.py file contains webservice test cases to post to the apis

+Setup:
+See https://help.pythonanywhere.com/ (or click the "Help" link at the top right) for help on how to use PythonAnywhere, including tips on copying and pasting from consoles, and writing your own web applications.